jupblb/zoekt.nvim/README.md

   directories
 - **Quickfix integration**: Search results displayed in Neovim's quickfix list for easy navigation
+- **Telescope integration**: Optional integration with telescope.nvim for interactive search and result navigation
+- **Live search**: Real-time search results as you type (with telescope)
 - **Configurable**: Flexible index path configuration with environment variable support